DEENUU1/media-expert-price-comparison/README.md

 ## About the project
+The project consists of 2 applications:
+- web application allowing you to add new sources to observations and view results
+- a scraper that runs every day thanks to the use of Celery and Redis

 ## Technologies:
 - Python
+  - FastAPI
   - Selenium
+  - Sqlalchemy
   - Celery
   - Celery beat
 - Redis
 - PostgreSQL
 - SQLite
 - Docker
+- HTMX, HTML, CSS

 ## Installation